chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 ## <span id="cloudformation" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">CloudFormation</span>

-After the domain and certificate have been provisioned in your **AWS** account, the hard part is over; It's smooth sailing from here on out.
+After the domain and certificate have been provisioned in your **AWS** account, the hard part is over; the rest of the process can be automated.
 We provide a **CloudFormation** template below for provisioning the rest of the stack.
 Using either through the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html), [AWS API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/Welcome.html) or the [AWS Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console.html), you can upload this template to the cloud and **CloudFormation** will automatically create everything you need for an **S3**-**CloudFront** distribution.

-[CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is the **AWS** version of [Infrastructure-as-Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code). _IaC_ uses [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) to automate and version control the environment on which a given application runs.
+[CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is the **AWS** version of [Infrastructure-as-Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code). _IaC_ uses [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) to automate and version control a cloud environment.
 Using [YAML](https://yaml.org/) syntax (<span class="inline-aside">sometimes the _A_ is dropped to abbreviate the abbreviation to _YML_</span>), you create _templates_ of a cloud environment by declaring a collection of resources, also known as a _stack_ of resources.

 ---